bormaxi8080/osint-timeline/DRAFT.md

 Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux: https://github.com/Bin-Huang/chatbox

+Wallet Transaction Monitor - This script monitors a Bitcoin wallet address and notifies the user when there are changes in the balance or new transactions: https://github.com/SomethingTotallyRandom/Wallet-Transaction-Monitor

-**apiosintDS** is a [python client library](https://github.com/davidonzo/apiosintDS) for public _API_ lookup service over _OSINT_ IoCs stored at [DigitalSide Threat-Intel](https://osint.digitalside.it/) repository.
+apiosintDS is a [python client library](https://github.com/davidonzo/apiosintDS) for public _API_ lookup service over _OSINT_ IoCs stored at [DigitalSide Threat-Intel](https://osint.digitalside.it/) repository.
 It can be defined a **Service as a Library** tool designed to act both as a standard Python library to be included in your own Python application and as command line tool.
 Query can be performed against souspicious IPs, domains, urls and file hashes: https://github.com/davidonzo/apiosintDS

 "Bob the Smuggler" - a tool that leverages HTML Smuggling Attack and allows you to create HTML files with embedded 7z/zip archives.
 The tool would compress your binary (EXE/DLL) into 7z/zip file format, then XOR encrypt the archive and then hides inside PNG/GIF image file format (Image Polyglots): https://github.com/TheCyb3rAlpha/BobTheSmuggler